 3. Caminito del Rey

-I remember shaking my head as Expert Vagabond explained to me his plans for hiking Caminito del Rey, a cliff-side walkway in Spain that has crumbled to practically nothing.
+I remember shaking my head as Expert Vagabond, a very adventurous solo traveler, explained to me his plans for hiking Caminito del Rey, a cliff-side walkway in Spain that has crumbled to practically nothing.
 You couldn’t pay me enough to want to take this trail.
 Hold your breath for the final scene.

 If you want to read more about Caminito del Rey, there’s a detailed description on Expert Vagabond’s website.
 As for me – thanks but no thanks.